|100mile (162km)|| 5.00am ||Sat 14 Sep||30 hrs||11.00am Sun|

 Course Coordinators Charlie Hall 0419 798 778 and Phil Hungerford 0411 704 031.

 h) DROP BAGS -

-Drop bags are permitted at all checkpoints except 1 and 2.
+Drop bags are permitted at all checkpoints except 3 and 4.
 Entrants are advised to make use of drop bags for non-perishable food and fluid, running gear etc. Checkpoints will have Lemon/Lime Endura as the electrolyte.
 If you prefer another brand, it can be in your drop bag.
 Checkpoints cannot cater for all food needs.
 Some may have a better range than others.
 Soup/ hot drinks will be available for the night checkpoints 3, 4, 8 and 9.
-Lights and warm gear should be placed in a Drop bag one stop earlier than you think you need them in case you have a bad day and running behind schedule.
+Lights and warm gear should be placed in a Drop bag one stop earlier than you think you need them in case you have a dreadful day and running behind schedule.